-- (a) The Zoning Administrator of the City of Oakley shall hear and decide appeals and requests for variances from the requirements of this ordinance. - (b) The Zoning Administrator shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the Floodplain Administrator in the enforcement or administration of this ordinance. - (c) In passing upon such applications, the Zoning Administrator shall consider all technical evaluations, all relevant factors, the standards specified in this ordinance, and all other relevant factors including but not limited to the following: - (1) The danger that materials may be swept onto other lands to the injury of others; - (2) The danger to life and property due to flooding or erosion damage; - (3) The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the owner and future owners of the property and on the community; - (4) The importance of the services provided by the proposed facility to the community, if applicable; - (5) The necessity to the facility of a waterfront location, if applicable; - (6) The availability of alternative locations for the proposed use that are not subject to flooding or erosion-damage; - (7) The compatibility of the proposed use with existing and anticipated development; - (8) The relationship of the proposed use to the comprehensive plan and floodplain management program for that area; - (9) The safety of access to the property in time of flood for ordinary and emergency vehicles; - (10) The expected heights, velocity, duration, rate of rise, and sediment transport of the flood waters expected at the site; and - (11) The costs of providing governmental services during and after flood conditions, including maintenance and repair of public utilities and facilities such as sewer, gas, electrical, and water systems, and streets and bridges.
+- a.
+The Zoning Administrator of the City of Oakley shall hear and decide appeals and requests for variances from the requirements of this chapter. - b.
+The Zoning Administrator shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the Floodplain Administrator in the enforcement or administration of this chapter. - c.
+In passing upon such applications, the Zoning Administrator shall consider all technical evaluations, all relevant factors, the standards specified in this chapter, and all other relevant factors including but not limited to the following: - 1) The danger that materials may be swept onto other lands to the injury of others; - 2) The danger to life and property due to flooding or erosion damage; - 3) The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the owner and future owners of the property and on the community; - 4) The importance of the services provided by the proposed facility to the community, if applicable; - 5) The necessity to the facility of a waterfront location, if applicable; - 6) The availability of alternative locations for the proposed use that are not subject to flooding or erosion damage; - 7) The compatibility of the proposed use with existing and anticipated development; - 8) The relationship of the proposed use to the comprehensive plan and floodplain management program for that area; - 9) The safety of access to the property in time of flood for ordinary and emergency vehicles; - 10) The expected heights, velocity, duration, rate of rise, and sediment transport of the flood waters expected at the site; and - 11) The costs of providing governmental services during and after flood conditions, including maintenance and repair of public utilities and facilities such as sewer, gas, electrical, and water systems, and streets and bridges. - d.
+Generally, variances may be issued for new construction and substantial improvements to be erected on a lot of one-half acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level, if the factors in subsection (c) of this section have been fully considered.
+As the lot size increases beyond one-half acre, the technical justification required for issuing the variance will increase.

-- (d) Generally, variances may be issued for new construction and substantial improvements to be erected on a lot of one-half acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level, if the factors in Section 28(c) of this ordinance have been fully considered.
-As the lot size increases beyond one-half acre, the technical justification required for issuing the variance will increase. - (e) Upon consideration of the factors of Section 28(c) and the purposes of this ordinance, the Zoning Administrator may attach such conditions to the granting of variances as deemed necessary to further the purposes of this ordinance. - (f) Appeals from Zoning Administrator decisions may be made to the Planning Commission and City Council in the time and manner provided in Article 26-2.24 of the Municipal Code, as amended by Ordinance No. 06-00, and upon payment of the fees prescribed therein. - (g) The Floodplain Administrator shall maintain the records of all appeal actions and report any variances granted to the FIA upon request.
+- e.
+Upon consideration of the factors of subsection (c) of this section and the purposes of this chapter, the Zoning Administrator may attach such conditions to the granting of variances as deemed necessary to further the purposes of this chapter. - f.
+Appeals from Zoning Administrator decisions may be made to the Planning Commission and City Council in the time and manner provided in Chapter 1.8, as amended by Ordinance No. 06-00, and upon payment of the fees prescribed therein. - g.
+The Floodplain Administrator shall maintain the records of all appeal actions and report any variances granted to the FIA upon request.